Starting a Raised Bed Garden or Elevated Planter Garden

 Nutrient-rich soil is essential for the growth and development of your plants.
 Add compost or organic fertilizer to your garden bed every few weeks to ensure your plants have the nutrients they require to thrive.
 Potting containers also need regular fertilizer each season.
 As nutrients are pulled from the soil, fertilizing will help replenish the mix each growing season.

-Weeds can quickly take over your garden and compete with your plants for nutrients.
+Weeding Weeds can quickly take over your garden and compete with your plants for nutrients.
 Remove weeds regularly to prevent them from becoming a problem.
 You can also add mulch to your garden bed to suppress weed growth.

-Pests pose a problem in any garden.
+Pest control Pests pose a problem in any garden.
 Watch for signs of pests, such as chewed leaves or drooping plants.
 Use natural pest control methods, such as neem oil or insecticidal soap, to keep pests at bay.
 Companion planting is also great for pest control.

-Regular harvesting can encourage your plants to produce more fruits or vegetables.
+Harvesting Regular harvesting can encourage your plants to produce more fruits or vegetables.
 Harvest your plants when they are ripe and ready, and be sure to pick any overripe or damaged fruits or vegetables to prevent them from attracting pests.
 You should remove the flowers from herbs like basil to encourage growth.
 Regular pruning of herbs also encourages healthy growth.

 Final Thoughts

 Starting a garden in a raised bed or elevated planter box is a great way to grow fresh herbs, vegetables, and plants with limited space.
 Elevated garden planters are easier to maintain with less strain on the gardener's knees and back making them more convenient.
-Following the tips and guidelines outlined in this article, you can successfully start a raised garden bed or elevated garden planter box and enjoy the fruits of your labor for months.

-Matthew Buquoi is the owner of Flower Window Boxes, Inc., which is one of the largest online companies that makes flower boxes in the United States.
+About the Author Matthew Buquoi is the owner of Flower Window Boxes, Inc., which is one of the largest online companies that makes flower boxes in the United States.
 In addition to being the owner, he is also an expert author, and regularly writes about industry topics in the window boxes, planters, exterior shutters, and home and garden industry.